Reviews You Can Rely On

 Storage

-If you're in a place where you need to pump a lot of water because your next water source won't be a few miles, it's important to look for a filter that can move a lot of water quickly.
+If you're in a place where you need to pump a lot of water because your next water source won't be a few miles away, it's important to look for a filter that can move a lot of water quickly.
 Gravity filters are the fastest solution to these problems.
 Some of these systems come with built-in storage with bags that are clearly marked “clean” or “dirty” so you can store your water effectively.
 Storage may not matter if you're in a place where water is plentiful.

 In-line Adaptability